The Confident Eater

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, boy eating apple, #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

-Like any other muscle, those in our mouth need the exercise too, so finding foods that are a little more challenging to chew on are important.
+Like any other muscle, those in our mouth need the exercise too, so finding foods that are a little more challenging to chew on is important.

-Who knew that something we take mostly for granted can potentially be a challenge?
+Who knew that something we take mostly for granted, like how you chew, can potentially be a challenge?

 Learn more about Judith here: https://theconfidenteater.com/about/